AlbertHernandez/nestjs-service-template/README.md

 9. 📌 Custom path aliases, where you can define your own paths (you will be able to use imports like `@/shared/logger` instead of `../../../src/shared/logger`).
 10. 🚀 CI/CD using GitHub Actions, helping ensure a good quality of our code and providing useful insights about dependencies, security vulnerabilities and others.
 11. 🐦‍🔥 Usage of ESModules instead of CommonJS, which is the standard in JavaScript.
+12. 📦 Use of [pnpm](https://pnpm.io/) as package manager, which is faster and more efficient than npm or yarn.

 ## 🤩 Other templates